 Also, by doing so you will not have to purchase them again, and so stop you from wasting your money!

 Our relatives and even the people who knew our ancestors are a very useful resource when it comes to tracing our ancestors.
 They may even know information that is not even recorded.

 Collecting documents and conducting an interview!

-As I mentioned in the bonus tip above you can also collect from them documents, certificates, photographs and other articles from relatives as well.
+As I mentioned in the bonus tip above you can also collect their documents, certificates, photographs, and other articles from relatives as well.

 You will though need to ask permission from them before you take these articles.

 If they want to keep the originals then you can always make copies.
 But if they do not want you to borrow them then you can always take photographs of them.